ItsRatcha/labelingsystem/README.md

 >Action is the foundational key to all success.
 > — Pablo Picasso
 # LabelingSystem
 This is my personal and very beginner takes on Labeling System.
-This web app will allow user to edit and rank 5 random voices from [[mozilla-foundation/common_voice_17_0]] Dataset, specifically Th/Test data.
+This web app will allow user to edit and rank 5 random voices from [mozilla-foundation/common_voice_17_0](huggingface.co/datasets/mozilla-foundation/common_voice_17_0) Dataset, specifically Th/Test data.
 *Built with Node.js and Vanilla HTML/CSS*

 ## Features
 - Rate the voices on their pronunciation, naturalness, and noise level.
-- Edit the transcription if you think they don't match.
+- Edit the transcription if user thinks they don't match.
-- Download the database db on the site with password protection.
+- Download the database file on the site with password protection.
 - Require user to have an account before ranking.
 ### Incoming
 - [ ] Add flags or comment system.